Haivision/srt/docs/API/API-functions.md

 The [`SRTO_PAYLOADSIZE`](API-socket-options.md#SRTO_PAYLOADSIZE) value configured by the sender is not negotiated, and not known to the receiver.
-The [`SRTO_PAYLOADSIZE`](API-socket-options.md#SRTO_PAYLOADSIZE) value set on the SRT receiver is mainly used for heuristics, however, the receiver is prepared to receive the whole MTU as configured with [`SRTO_MSS`](API-socket-options.md#SRTO_MSS).
+The [`SRTO_PAYLOADSIZE`](API-socket-options.md#SRTO_PAYLOADSIZE) value set on the SRT receiver is mainly used for heuristics.
+However, the receiver is prepared to receive the whole MTU as configured with [`SRTO_MSS`](API-socket-options.md#SRTO_MSS).
 In this mode, however, with default settings of [`SRTO_TSBPDMODE`](API-socket-options.md#SRTO_TSBPDMODE) and [`SRTO_TLPKTDROP`](API-socket-options.md#SRTO_TLPKTDROP), the message will be